ChitambarLab/qNetVO/docs/source/index.rst

 Features
 --------

-qNetVO simulates quantum communication networks on parameterized quantum ansatz cicuits.
+QNetVO simulates quantum communication networks on differentiable quantum cicuits.
 The cicuit parameters are optimized with respect to a cost function using gradient descent. qNetVO is powered by `PennyLane <https://pennylane.ai>`_ an open-source framework for cross-platform quantum machine learning.